Raspberry Pi Kitchen Server

 • Power supply and network connection

-Flash Raspberry Pi OS Lite to your SD card using Raspberry Pi Imager.
-Enable SSH and configure WiFi during the imaging process.
+Flash Raspberry Pi OS Lite to your SD card.
+Enable SSH and configure WiFi during imaging.

 ssh pi@raspberrypi.local